jnozzi/cocoadev.com/markdown/SolutionToNSSearchFieldWrapping.md

 Even after I canceled the search, the wayward drawing artifacts were left over on my window.
 Unacceptable.

 The search field is added programmatically to the toolbar for the main window.
-Thereupon I have set its maximum and minimum size using the setSize: method of General/NSToolbarItem.
+Thereupon I have set its maximum and minimum size using the setSize: method of NSToolbarItem.

 When I pasted the contents of the same pasteboard into the search field of Xcode or Safari, for example, it did not wrap and scrolls across nicely.

 ----

-In my original post General/SearchFieldWrapsTextUgly, one respondent asked me a question I could not answer coherently
+In my original post SearchFieldWrapsTextUgly, one respondent asked me a question I could not answer coherently

 *Why are you using \r characters to cut and paste rows from a table view?
 Wouldn't it be easier to just use your own pasteboard type, instead of the text-specific one?*

 To which I replied:

-**My pasteboard methods, including my custom pasteboard type, return General/NSString objects containing the offending \r characters.
+**My pasteboard methods, including my custom pasteboard type, return NSString objects containing the offending \r characters.
 This is not the problem.
 Those strings returned by my pasteboard methods paste just fine into the Search Fields supplied by apps such as Xcode and Safari.
 What I am inquiring about is how to condition my Search field to accept such strings of characters.

 I have tried lots of other things besides \r or similar codes.
 If I don't use it, the table does not properly accept pasting of table view rows